 |Viscosity (75°C heat)||>900CPS|

 - Rich source of minerals viz., potassium, magnesium, folic acid, zinc, iron, phosphorus.
 Potassium and magnesium are important for heart health.
 Folic acid and iron are very important for pregnant and childbearing women.

 - Rich source of dietary fiber.
-The fiber comprises of two types, insoluble and soluble.
-The insoluble fiber helps to keep the digestive system healthy and reduce the problems of constipation.
+The fiber comprises two types, insoluble and soluble.
+The insoluble fiber helps to keep the digestive system healthy and reduces the problems of constipation.
 Soluble fiber helps to reduce blood cholesterol and blood sugar levels.

-- The rich source is of Vitamin C vital for up keeping your health and prevent diseases.
-Vitamin C rejuvenates the immune system and keeps the common fever, sore throat, cold away from you.
+- The rich source is Vitamin C vital for up keeping your health and preventing diseases.
+Vitamin C rejuvenates the immune system and keeps the common fever, sore throat, and cold away from you.
 The sprouts of this bean provide an excellent source of vitamin C whose levels are comparable to that of fruits.

 - It helps you in maintaining good cardiovascular health.
 Eating organic green gram regularly helps you get rid of bad cholesterol and improve the flexibility of arteries and veins, excellent for your heart health and help to regulate blood pressure to healthy levels.

-- Daily intake achieves detoxification process of the body and improves your metabolism and thus finds place in Indian Ayurveda as well as Chinese natural medicine systems to beat chronic disease conditions.
+- Daily intake achieves the detoxification process of the body and improves your metabolism and thus finds a place in Indian Ayurveda as well as Chinese natural medicine systems to beat chronic disease conditions.

-- Is good source of phosphorous that plays a role in proper cellular functions and repair mechanisms, helps maintain health of the heart and nerves.
+- Is a good source of phosphorous that plays a role in proper cellular functions and repair mechanisms, and helps maintain the health of the heart and nerves.

 - Rich source of Calcium which is required for strengthening bones.
 Sprouted green gram dal is good for bones for people of all age groups, especially for women.